stri-con/dc-single/index.md

 <br/>

-*Incidentally, the rsults box above is technically the simplest table you can make, either by calling the data frame `mtcars_sub` directly or running `print.data.frame(mtcars_sub)`.*
+*Incidentally, the results box above is technically the simplest table you can make, either by calling the data frame `mtcars_sub` directly or running `print.data.frame(mtcars_sub)`.*

 Anyway, run this code chunk, copy the results, and make a Markdown table.
 You can either run the chunk in RStudio without rendering the document (described above) or render the document and copy the results from HTML page.
 I added a header to the first column.
 And here is the Markdown table.